snowplow-archive/snowplow.github.com/_posts/2014-04-23-snowplow-ruby-tracker-0.1.0-released.md

 {% endhighlight %}

+For in-depth usage information on the Snowplow Ruby Tracker, see the [wiki page] [wiki].

 <div class="html">
 <h2><a name="usage">3.
 Features</a></h2>
 </div>

-The functionality of the Snowplow Ruby Tracker is very similar to that of the Snowplow Python Tracker.
+The functionality and architecture of the Snowplow Ruby Tracker is very similar to that of the Snowplow Python Tracker.
 It has support for the same Snowplow events, and custom contexts can be attached to every event.

 The [contracts] [contracts] library for Ruby provides type checking.
 We have written a test suite using [RSpec] [rspec] and [webmock] [webmock].

-For in-depth information on the Snowplow Ruby Tracker, see the [wiki page] [wiki].

 <div class="html">
 <h2><a name="help">4.
 Getting help</a></h2>